 SECTION 6 DELIVERY POINT

 7 Delivery Point.
-The Delivery Point shall be Mid-Columbia; or

-any point of interconnection with Buyer’s Northwest transmission network, provided that no constraints are posted on Buyer’s Open Access Same-time Information System at the time of Seller’s notification to Buyer of its desire to make delivery at such point(s) and further provided that Buyer shall not incur any additional costs in excess of Buyer’s network transmission costs as a result of Seller’s election to deliver to such points;

-as elected by Seller at any time prior to and including the WSCC scheduling deadline for the date of delivery, or such other points of interconnection as the Parties may designate from time to time by mutual agreement (“Delivery Points”).
+The Delivery Point shall be Mid-Columbia or such other point(s) of interconnection as the Parties may designate from time to time by mutual agreement (“Delivery Points”).
 Seller shall have the right to select the Delivery Points to be utilized and shall have the right to select quantities to be made available at each selected Delivery Point.
 Seller shall also have the right, upon notice to Buyer, to change (a) its selection of the Delivery Points and/or (b) the quantity to be made available at each such Delivery Point.

 SECTION 8 CONTRACT PRICE